dreadwrr/Recentchanges/README.md

 remove python and change src\set_recent_helper.py to main in two places <br><br>

 Things to do after installation.
 Recommend installing notepad++ and changing dspEDITOR to notepad++ <br>
-Add recentchanges to path from setup button to use in terminal <br><br>

 further pyinstall documentation https://github.com/dreadwrr/Recent-Pyinstaller<br>